Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 3. Data Security

-By using highly sophisticated cloud DLP detection mechanisms like document fingerprinting, and by reducing detection surface area (user, location, activity, etc.), accuracy can be achieved.
-A cloud access security broker (CASB) should provide IT the option to move suspected violations to their on-premises systems for further analysis when sensitive content is discovered in the cloud or on its way there.
+Accuracy can be achieved by using highly sophisticated cloud DLP detection mechanisms like document fingerprinting and reducing the detection surface area (user, location, activity, etc.).
+A cloud access security broker (CASB) should provide IT with the option to move suspected violations to their on-premises systems for further analysis when sensitive content is discovered in the cloud or on its way there.

 CASBs can act as gatekeepers and facilitate the detection and prevention of malicious activity before it escalates.
-They can carry out deeper research on threat observations.
-CASBs are experts in IT and business practices and take a skilled approach to enhancing an organization’s security.
+They can carry out more profound research on threat observations.
+CASBs are IT and business practices experts and take a skilled approach to enhancing an organization’s security.

 4. Threat Protection

 CASBs can protect organizations from cloud threats and malware.
-It’s essential that your company avoids threats that combine prioritized static and dynamic malware analysis for advanced threat intelligence.
+Your company must avoid threats that combine prioritized static and dynamic malware analysis for advanced threat intelligence.
 Proper threat protection can help protect you from threats that originate from or are propagated through cloud services.

 **Network Security Components**